seagram/seagram.dev/src/pages/posts/lengthened-partials.md

 minimizing any involvement of ancillary muscles while performing a movement.

-## Conclusion
+## conclusion

-In accordance with his findings, Nippard recommends, in order to maximize muscle growth:

-1. Conducting a ROM that emphasizes the lengthened portion of the movement,
-2. Using a repetition tempo between 2 and 8 seconds while prioritizing a controlled eccentric,
-3. Adhering to general kinematic guidelines, specifically in body positioning and movement patterns.
+Nippard's findings recommend lifters to conduct a ROM that emphasizes the lengthened portion of the movement, using a repetition tempo between 2 and 8 seconds while prioritizing a controlled eccentric.
+One should adhere to general kinematic guidelines, specifically in body positioning and movement patterns.

+#

 While the bodybuilding world has certainly changed, it's enlightening to see that traditional training principles have a proven scientific